 Cellist, composer, performer, cabaret artist, educator, mentor, media commentator and concert narrator, the increasingly un-categorisable Zoë Martlew travels the globe as solo performer and has worked with some of the world’s most renowned contemporary music ensembles, chamber groups, improvisation, film, electronica, multi-media, pop, rock, dance and theatre companies including Ensemble Modern, London Sinfonietta, Birmingham Contemporary Music Group, Ballet Boyz, Royal Ballet, Mica Levi, Scanner, Mira Calix, Plaid, Radiohead, Sir Paul McCartney, National Theatre.
 She has premiered hundreds of chamber and solo works and performed at many renowned festivals and venues worldwide including Aldeburgh, Bergen, Black Diamond Copenhagen, Carnegie Hall, Festival d’Automne à Paris, Elbphilharmonie, Gaudeamus (Amsterdam), Huddersfield, Meltdown (London), Lucerne, Ultima (Oslo), Rencontres Musique Improviseé (Paris), Wien Modern, MITTOSettembreMusica (Milan), Warsaw Autumn and and Wigmore Hall.

-Zoë first began work on her celebrated one woman cabaret show Revue Z with Laurence Olivier award winning director Toby Sedgwick, winning the 2011 Katherine McGillervray Award to develop the show further with LAMDA actor/director John Baxter.
+Zoë first began work on her celebrated one woman cabaret show Revue Z with Laurence Olivier award winning director Toby Sedgwick LAMDA actor/director John Baxter.
 Since then it has played at over 50 venues across the UK and abroad, including festivals in Reykjavik, MORS festival Denmark, Copenhagen, Banff, Canada, Aldeburgh, Plush, FIMLuque Andalucia and Wigmore Hall.

 She began composing in collaboration with New York City Ballet dancer/choreographer Antonia Franceschi on Up From the Waste Soho Theatre, POP8 and Ballet Black at Royal Opera House.
-Her cello/soundtrack piece Shift Trip has just been released on NonClassical label and made its US debut this spring as part of a Franceschi ballet in New York.
-Recent/upcoming commissions include ensemble pieces for Birmingham Contemporary Music Group, CoMA (her piece Slap On already has had multiple performances UK/Europe), a music theatre ensemble piece for Occupy the Pianos festival London, song cycle Musae for Lucy Schaufer and Huw Watkins Cheltenham Festival 2019, clarinet/electronics piece for Mark Simpson and ensemble piece for the Britten Oboe Quartet 2020.
+Her cello/soundtrack piece Shift Trip has just been released on NonClassical label and made its US debut last year as part of a Franceschi ballet in New York.
+Recent/upcoming commissions include ensemble pieces for Birmingham Contemporary Music Group, CoMA, a music theatre ensemble piece for Occupy the Pianos festival London, song cycle Musae for Lucy Schaufer and Huw Watkins Cheltenham Festival 2019, and works for clarinettist Mark Simpson, cello/piano duo Timothy Gill and David Gompper and Britten Oboe Quartet.
+She workshops a new ensemble/electronics piece for Riot Ensemble this spring.
 Schott publish her music.

-She performs her string trio Völuspá at Tanglewood Contemporary Music Festival this summer, where she will also be taking part in composer panel discussions.
+Her string trio Völuspá received its US premiere at Tanglewood Contemporary Music Festival this summer where she was also coaching Tanglewood New Fromm players, and hosting composer panel discussions/ interviews.

 Zoë was a judge on BBC TV’s Maestro and Young Musician of the Year; regular guest commentator/presenter for BBC Proms and Radio 3, including a recent radio essay for International Women’s Day; recently interviewed rock journalist Paul Morley for Royal Academy of Music composer seminar, and was on the UK panel for the 2009 Eurovision Song Contest.
 She has written for publications including Classical Music Magazine, The Strad, Guardian, Sound and Music, Sinfini and her own Z Blog.